olehyev138/diverst-devv/client/docs/overview.md

 ## Tech Stack

 This is generally the list of major libraries we are using.
-There are also many smaller packages not listed To get a full list of dependencies refer to `package.json`
+There are also smaller packages not listed To get a full list of dependencies refer to `package.json`

 #### Core